 - The prospect client was unable to reach you because the wrong contact information was listed online

-- The review is from the opposing party in a recent — who likely lost because of your brilliance
+- The review is from the opposing party in a recent case — who likely lost because of your brilliance

 - The client may be frustrated because the cost of service was higher than they hoped